txsun1997/Metric-Fairness/README.md

     --data_path ${INPUT_PATH}
 ```

-When  training finished, a debias adapter will be saved in `./adapter/`, and you can check more training details in `./logs` see [fitlog](https://fitlog.readthedocs.io/zh/latest/)
+When  training finished, a debias adapter will be saved in `./adapter/`, and you can check more training details in `./logs` .
+See [fitlog](https://fitlog.readthedocs.io/zh/latest/)

 ### Test